gre/qrloop/README.md

 ## Trade-offs

+### You do not need this if...

+- You do not need this if your data can always fit in one big QR Code (check QR limits and test on phones).
+- You do not need this if you have network condition and don't have privacy constraints and can afford storing the data on a server and just have a token to get it.
+You can also maybe use encrypted data, but beware decryption keys could leak!

 ### finding the correct QRCode dataSize

 To find a good QRCode data size, we want to optimize the data we can put in each frame but we must not have a too big QR Code otherwise phones would have issues scanning it.